 - 9.12 Awsworth village provides a number of local shops that supply the day-to-day needs of the local community.
 The main town centres are located at Kimberley and Ilkeston, both approximately 2 miles from Awsworth. - 9.13 There is currently no clearly defined village centre within Awsworth and shops and services are split between two locations.
-The convenience store (now also containing the Post Office) and a takeaway are located on the main road through the village (The Lane) though set apart (shown as S1 and S3 respectively in Figure 17).
+The convenience store (until recently containing the Post Office) and a takeaway are located on the main road through the village (The Lane) though set apart (shown as S1 and S3 respectively in Figure 17).
 The Lawrence Avenue parade of six shop units located on the estate (S2) provides the main shopping offer but has no passing trade.
 Two of the units had long been vacant.
-It currently includes a chemist, convenience store, hairdressers, takeaway and fish and chip shop (Note one vacant unit at September 2019). - 9.14 Community sentiment is that Awsworth generally does not have a good range and distribution of shops.25 The community point to a lack in both the number and variety of shops.
+It currently includes a chemist, convenience store, hairdressers, takeaway and the currently unused fish and chip shop (Note one vacant unit at September 2019 and one unused at July 2021). - 9.14 Community sentiment is that Awsworth generally does not have a good range and distribution of shops.25 The community point to a lack in both the number and variety of shops.
 Consultation with younger people raised concerns regarding the number of fast food outlets and a desire for more local healthy food options.